St. Edward High School (Ohio): Campus

 Construction on the school's current facility began in 1949 on a site that once served as a resting and feeding stop for cattle trains passing through from western states to eastern markets on what is now known as the Norfolk Southern roadbed.
 Classes began immediately in a temporary location roughly three blocks west of the school’s current location in the building of the former St. Theresa's Academy.
 A year later, new freshmen were taught in makeshift classrooms in the basement of St. James Grade School, located roughly 1.5 miles away at the corner of Detroit Road and Granger avenues.

 In 2000, the school began a capital campaign to upgrade and transform the physical plant, including a new gym, weight room and indoor track.
 The Kahl Student Life & Leadership Center, named for Manco founder Jack Kahl, was dedicated in 2004.
-Coughlin Field includes a synthetic, all-weather athletic field as well as an outdoor track.

 On July 31, 2008, St. Edward dedicated a $3.4 million Joseph & Helen Lowe Pre-Engineering and Technology Center.
-The facility was named after the parents of Greg Lowe, the senior vice president of High-Performance Analog Business Units at Texas Instruments and a 1980 graduate of the high school.
+The facility was named after the parents of Gregg Lowe, the former senior vice president of High-Performance Analog Business Units at Texas Instruments and a 1980 graduate of the high school.

 The new Holy Family Chapel, topped with a decorative gold dome - in recognition of the University of Notre Dame in South Bend, Indiana, which is also a Holy Cross institution, was dedicated on September 29, 2008.
-The chapel contains a bronze sculpture of Jesus on the cross created by St. Edward alumnus and sculptor James McKenna who also makes each head bust for the Pro Football Hall of Fame.
+The chapel contains a bronze crucifix created by St. Edward alumnus, sculptor Jerry McKenna who also makes bronze busts for the Pro Football Hall of Fame.

 In September 2016, St. Edward launched its Courage to Act capital campaign revolving around three pillars: Affordability, Innovation, and Hospitality.
-At the beginning of the 2019-2020 school year, it was announced that the campaign raised over $23.7 million.
-This sum was used to increase the school's endowment; expand the Joseph & Helen Lowe Pre-Engineering and Technology Center, renaming it the Joseph & Helen Lowe Institute for Innovation; and construct a new entrance, dining hall, and courtyard called The Commons, which will open prior to the start of the 2020-2021 school year.
+At the beginning of the 2019-2020 school year, it was announced that the campaign raised over $25 million.
+This sum was used to increase the school's endowment; expand the Joseph & Helen Lowe Pre-Engineering and Technology Center, renaming it the Joseph & Helen Lowe Institute for Innovation; and construct the Marilyn and David Palisin '64 Commons, a new entrance and dining hall which opened prior to the start of the 2020-2021 school year.